mohamedboubaker/GPS-Tracker/README.md

 # 1. Project overview
 Important Note: This project is still under developement.
 The documentation is also not finished.

-The objective of this project is to deliever a GPS tracking device that can be used to track a vehicule.
+The objective of this project is to deliever a GPS tracking system that can be used to track a vehicule.
+The system includes a device that periodically sends its position and speed data to a remote server.
+The data is stored on the server.
+The server can be accessed through a browser to visualize the position data on a map.
-The scope of the project includes:
-- Designing a circuit and a PCB.
-- Manufacturing the PCB.
-*Developing firmware for the PCB.
-*Configuring a server to receive and store the GPS data.

-This is a GPS tracker board that periodically checks the GPS coordinates and sends them to a predefined remote server on the internet.
+The scope of the project is more focoused on the embedded side.
+In other words, the developement of the server and visualization platform is not very mature.
+However, the PCB and the firmware have been developed thouroughly.
+Below is a picture of the manufactured device PCB.

 ![](https://github.com/mohamedboubaker/GPS-Tracker/blob/main/Media/PCB.JPG)
 *Figure 1.
 Manufactured PCB*